godoin/Suidata/README.md

 ## License

-This project is not licensed yet under the MIT License.
+This project is under the MIT License.